-During the three months ended June 30, 2022, the Company maintained its risk rating of "5" on one, and assigned a risk rating of "5" to another, of its loans held-forinvestment during the quarterly risk rating process.
-As of June 30, 2022, the first loan had an aggregate outstanding principal balance of \$114.1 million and an aggregate carrying value of \$99.5 million, and the second loan had an aggregate outstanding principal balance of \$93.8 million and an aggregate carrying value of \$89.3 million.
-The Company recorded a CECL reserve on the second loan based on its estimation of the fair value of the loan's underlying property collateral, less costs to sell, as of June 30, 2022.
-These loans held-for-investment are therefore measured at fair value on a nonrecurring basis using significant unobservable inputs and are classified as Level 3 assets in the fair value hierarchy.
-The significant unobservable inputs used to estimate the fair value on the loan with an aggregate outstanding principal balance of \$114.1 million and an aggregate carrying value of \$99.5 million include the exit capitalization rate and discount rate assumptions used to forecast the future sale price of the underlying real estate collateral, which ranged from 6.50% to 7.00%, and from 9.00% to 9.50%, respectively.
+During the three months ended September 30, 2022, the Company assigned a risk rating of "5" to four of its loans held-for-investment with an aggregate outstanding principal balance of \$330.1 million and an aggregate carrying value of \$279.3 million during the quarterly risk rating process.
+Therefore, these loans had their CECL reserve recorded based on the estimation of the fair value of the loans' underlying property collateral, less costs to sell, and are measured at fair value on a nonrecurring basis using significant unobservable inputs and are classified as Level 3 assets in the fair value hierarchy.
+As of September 30, 2022, three loans with an aggregate outstanding principal balance of \$215.9 million and an aggregate carrying value of \$182.1 million were valued using the discounted cash flow method.
+The significant unobservable inputs used to estimate the fair value on these loans include the exit capitalization rate, discount rate and return on cost assumptions used to forecast the future sale price of the underlying real estate collateral, which ranged from 6.75% to 8.50%, from 8.00% to 9.75%, and from 5.50% to 6.00%, respectively.
+As of September 30, 2022, one loan with an outstanding principal balance of \$114.1 million and a carrying value of \$97.2 million was valued using the estimated proceeds from the sale of the collateral property, less the estimated costs to sell the property.
 Refer to Note 3 - Loans Held-for-Investment, Net of Allowance for Credit Losses for further detail.